Bryan–Chamorro Treaty

 The Bryan–Chamorro Treaty was signed between Nicaragua and the United States on August 5, 1914.
 It gave the United States full rights over any future canal built through Nicaragua.
 The Wilson administration changed the treaty by adding a provision similar in language to that of the Platt Amendment, which would have authorized military intervention in Nicaragua.
 The United States Senate opposed the new provision; in response, it was dropped, and the treaty was formally ratified on June 19, 1916.
-Eventually, the United States recognized that the canal was unlikely, and at the request of Nicaragua in 1970, the two nations officially abolished the treaty and all its provisions.
+Eventually, the United States recognized that the canal was unlikely, and at the request of Nicaragua in 1970, the two nations officially abrogated the treaty and all its provisions.

 History

 The reform-minded president José Santos Zelaya López (elected as a Liberal Party candidate) had incurred the wrath of the United States by negotiating with France, Germany, and Japan to resurrect the proposed Nicaragua Canal, which might constitute potential future foreign competition with the newly built, U.S.-owned Panama Canal.
 The United States then supported an insurgency against the government led by Conservative Party insurgents Emiliano Chamorro and Juan José Estrada, supplying them with arms, funds, troops, warships, and also imposing economic measures.
 This eventually forced the popular liberal Presidents José Zelaya and then Jose Madriz to flee the country.
 The US then installed the conservative governments of first Juan José Estrada (soon deposed by the powerful Secretary of War Luis Mena) and then former Vice President Adolfo Díaz.

 When General Luis Mena convinced the National Assembly to name him successor to the unpopular pro-U.S. Adolfo Díaz, the United States invaded and occupied Nicaragua militarily from 1912 to 1933, wrote a new constitution for the country, changed the National Assembly, and propped up successive conservative regimes under the presidents Adolfo Díaz, Emiliano Chamorro, and Diego Manuel Chamorro.
 Luis Mena fled into the countryside to start a rebellion, which continued under various leaders for the next sixty years.
 In exchange for political concessions from Adolfo Díaz, the United States provided the military strength to suppress popular revolt and ensure the conservative regime maintained control over the Nicaraguan government.
 For much of the 20th century, Nicaragua remained controlled under the hereditary dictatorship of the Chamorro.
 After 1936, the Somoza dynasties were controlled until widespread rebellions forced them out of power in the 1970s.